VI centenary since birth

 Archbishop of Spoleto and Bishop of Norcia.

-In your recent letter concerning the ongoing celebrations for the Sixth Centenary of the Birth of Saint Rita of Cascia, you wished to renew the kind invitation you made to me in March of last year.
+With your recent letter concerning the celebrations still in progress for the sixth centenary of the birth of Saint Rita of Cascia, you have wished to renew the kind invitation already made in March last year.

 Join Us